-San Diego Zoo Global is home to a pair of burrowing owls in an off-exhibit breeding area.
-Viewers can observe these fascinating birds on this live cam—which provides views above ground, as well inside the birds' underground burrow, where eggs are incubated and chicks are raised.
-It's a wonderful opportunity to learn more about this charasmatic species!
+San Diego Zoo Wildlife Alliance is home to a pair of burrowing owls in an off-view breeding area.
+However, you can observe these fascinating birds on this live cam—which provides views above ground, as well inside the birds' underground burrow, where eggs are incubated and chicks are raised.
+It's a wonderful opportunity to learn more about this charismatic species!

 Why We Care

-Soon, visitors with internet access can become citizen scientists and help us classify field photos taken by motion-activated cameras set up outside a burrowing owl den in Otay Mesa, California.
-The project, called Wildwatch San Diego, will help researchers suss out the complexities of feeding, mating, and other burrowing owl behaviors with the help of our volunteers.
-Once that element of the project goes live, we will share the link here.
-In the meantime, enjoy watching these feisty little owls start a family!
+Visitors with internet access can become citizen scientists and help us classify field photos taken by motion-activated cameras set up outside a burrowing owl den in Otay Mesa, California.
+The project, called Wildwatch Burrowing Owl, helps researchers suss out the complexities of feeding, mating, and other burrowing owl behaviors with the help of our volunteers.